sysPass/sysPass-doc/docs/source/application/encryption.rst

     :Retrieve the master key from the session;

-    :Generate a 32 bytes key for
+    :Generate password protected key for
     encrypting the master key;

     note right
-      Generated from a 32 bytes AES key using: session_id + salt
+      Generated from a password using:
+      random_hash + config_salt
     end note

     :Save encrypted in the DB;